Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 Tamir's lecture was about a project rising and falling.

 The lecture opened with a game where students had to shoot a large ball into a narrow basket- it was assumed that the students would not be successful.

 Then Tamir asked them to offer solutions to the situation, and the conclusion was that it's possible to shoot the ball into the basket if the rules are changed.

 In this way, Tamir showed the students that entrepreneurs don't say it's hard or it's impossible, but see hardship as a challenge and something that can be solved and overcome.

 Carmi at HaManhil school in Ramat Gan

-Carmi lectured at two schools during Global Entrepreneurship Week: At HaManhil school and Mordei HaGeta'ot school in Ramat Gan.
+Carmi lectured at HaManhil school and at Mordei HaGeta'ot school in Ramat Gan.

 Carmi is a high-tech entrepreneur who was trained at the Center for Computing and Information Systems.
 He worked as a programmer at interesting high-tech companies, founded a number of startup businesses in the areas of energy, applications, programs, teaching, and more.
 He is a startup consultant for entrepreneurs, a trainer at high-tech companies and more.